 Replacement heating systems modeled in the NEAT Heating System tab with a minimum SIR of 1.0 are considered energy conservation measures (ECMs) for DOE funded jobs, or 0.80 SIR for PB and LIHEAP jobs.
-Fuel switching is allowed when the replacement meets a minimum 1.0 measure SIR, and the job meets a minimum 1.0 cumulative SIR for DOE funds or 0.80 SIR for PB and LIHEAP funded jobs.
-Model all heating systems as an ECM first, unless otherwise indicated.
-A secondary heating system may be left in place only when it is properly modeled, meets the SIR requirements, and is operating safely.
-See the Weatherization Assistant Guide, section 6.0.8 on the HE+ TTA website under Weatherization Manuals & Guides for further details on modeling secondary heating systems.
+Fuel switching is allowed when the replacement measure meets a minimum 1.0 measure SIR, and the job meets a minimum 1.0 cumulative SIR for DOE funds or 0.80 SIR for PB and LIHEAP funded jobs.
+See the Weatherization Assistant Guide, section 7.2.1 on the HE+ TTA website under Weatherization | Manuals & Guides for further details on modeling multiple primary systems in a 2-4 unit building for possible replacements.

+A secondary heating system may be replaced along with the primary system only when it is properly modeled and meets the SIR requirements.
+See the Weatherization Assistant Guide, section 6.0.7 on the HE+ TTA website under Weatherization Manuals & Guides for further details on modeling secondary heating systems.

-If the heating system replacement has an SIR of less than 1.0 for DOE jobs, or 0.80 for PB or LIHEAP jobs, model the replacement in the Itemized Cost tab as a Health and Safety replacement for each job or refer to the HE+ Program Services (Furnace) as a WX-REF if the customer has a current year eligible application.
+If the heating system replacement has an SIR of less than 0.80, model the replacement in the Itemized Cost tab as a Health and Safety replacement and use only PB or LIHEAP funds for the entire job.
+Contact the HE+ Help Desk for further modeling guidance to request the use of DOE funds for the job.
+Referrals may be made to HE+ Program Services as WX-REF if the customer has a current year's eligible application.